CrunchyData/postgres-operator/docs/content/architecture/overview.md

 replicas within a PostgreSQL cluster.
 This includes things like the number of replicas, what storage and resource classes to use, special affinity rules, etc.
-- `pgtasks.crunchydata.com`: A general purpose CRD that accepts a type of task that is needed to run against a cluster (e.g. create a cluster, take a backup, perform a clone) and tracks the state of said task through its workflow.
+- `pgtasks.crunchydata.com`: A general purpose CRD that accepts a type of task that is needed to run against a cluster (e.g. take a backup, perform a clone) and tracks the state of said task through its workflow.
 - `pgpolicies.crunchydata.com`: Stores a reference to a SQL file that can be executed against a PostgreSQL cluster.
 In the past, this was used to manage RLS policies on PostgreSQL clusters.